History of Munich: Nazi regime and World War II

 The city once again became a Nazi stronghold when the Nazis took power in Germany in 1933.
 The Nazis created the first concentration camp at Dachau, 10 mi northwest of the city.
 Because of its importance to the rise of Nazism, the Nazis called Munich the Hauptstadt der Bewegung ("Capital of the Movement").
 The Nazi Party headquarters were in Munich and many Führerbauten ("Führer-buildings") were built around the Königsplatz, some of which have survived to this day.
 During the Night of the Long Knives in 1934, Hitler eliminated potential political rivals.
 Ernst Röhm was killed in Munich's Stadelheim Prison.

 In 1938, the Munich Agreement, Neville Chamberlain's famous act of appeasement to Hitler, was signed in the city by representatives of Germany, Italy, France and the Britain.
 It ceded the mostly German-speaking regions of Czechoslovakia, called the Sudetenland, to Germany.
-One year later Georg Elser failed in an attempt to assassinate Hitler during his annual speech to commemorate the Beer Hall Putsch in the Bürgerbräukeller in Munich.
-The Bürgerbräukeller is no longer there, but other beerhalls where Hitler spoke, like the Hofbräukeller, the famous Hofbräuhaus and the Löwenbräukeller are still there.
-One of the examples of Nazi architecture in München is the Haus der Deutschen Kunst, an art museum designed by architect Paul Ludwig Troost.
+On 8 November 1939, shortly after the Second World War had begun, Georg Elser planted a bomb in the Bürgerbräukeller in Munich in an attempt to assassinate Adolf Hitler, who held a political party speech.
+Hitler, however, had left the building minutes before the bomb went off.